Is There Financial Aid for Online College Students?

 - Iraq and Afghanistan Service Grants: Granted to students who do not meet certain Pell Grant requirements, and whose parent or guardian died in Iraq or Afghanistan following 9/11.

-Federal work-study gives qualified students an opportunity to work part-time to offset educational costs.
-These programs typically assign students jobs that reflect their academic interests, or benefit the community or school in some way.
+Federal Work-Study (FWS) gives qualified students an opportunity to work part-time to offset educational costs.
+These programs typically assign students jobs that reflect their academic interests or benefit the community or school in some way.
 In a traditional school setting FWS participants might work as a front desk assistant in a dorm, or provide administrative assistance in a school office.

 Online colleges need to be accredited and meet the same standards to receive funding for FWS programs.
-Capella University was the first online college to offer FWS, and hires students virtually “on-campus” as teaching assistants, tutors and student service employees.
-Students attending Capella can also work in off-campus positions, tutoring children in their communities in math, literacy and reading.
+Capella University was the first online college to offer FWS and hires students virtually “on-campus” as teaching assistants, tutors, and student service employees.
+Students attending Capella can also work in off-campus positions, tutor children in their communities in math, literacy and reading.

 Just like traditional schools, online colleges offer scholarships to their students based on things like their area of study, academic performance, or commitment to the community.
 Visit your college’s website to find more information about how to apply for available scholarships.
 Search for scholarships geared towards online college attendees or non-traditional students if you meet some of the National Center for Education Statistics criteria for non-traditional students:

 - Delays enrollment (does not enter postsecondary education in the same calendar year that he or she finished high school).

 - Attends part time for at least part of the academic year.